ip-tools/python-epo-ops-client/README.md

 Dogpile takes three optional instantiation parameters:

 * `region`: You can pass whatever valid [dogpile.cache Region][] you want to backend the cache
 * `kwargs_handlers`: A list of keyword argument handlers, which it will use to process the kwargs passed to the request object in order to extract elements for generating the cache key.
-Currently one handler is implemented (and instantiated by default) to make sure that the X-OPS-Range request header is part of the cache key.
+Currently one handler is implemented (and instantiated by default) to make sure that the range request header is part of the cache key.
 * `http_status_codes`: A list of HTTP status codes that you would like to have cached.
 By default 200, 404, 405, and 413 responses are cached.

 **Note**: dogpile.cache is not installed by default, if you want to use it, `pip install dogpile.cache` in your project.